MobleyLab/buried-water-electrostatics/README.md

-# Analysis of the Electrostatic Potentials of Buried Waters in Crystallographic Protiens
+# Analysis of the Electrostatic Potentials of Buried Waters in Protein Crystals

 Motivation and Goal
 -------------------